-Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro and British Pound Sterling.
-Due to the relative size of our international operations to date and the fact that the majority of our international contracts are currently in U.S. dollars, our foreign currency exposure has been fairly limited.
-We anticipate that our exposure to foreign currency fluctuations will increase over time, and we initiated a limited hedging program focused on certain currencies in fiscal 2015.
-For fiscal 2016 and beyond, we expect the number of contracts denominated in currencies other than the U.S. dollars to increase.
+We transact business globally in multiple currencies.
+As a result, our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates.
+Our most significant currency exposures are the Euro, British Pound Sterling and Canadian Dollar.
+Due to the relative size of our international operations to date and the fact that the majority of our contracts are currently in U.S. dollars, our foreign currency exposure has been fairly limited.
+We anticipate that our exposure to foreign currency fluctuations will increase over time, and, as a result, we have a hedging program focused on certain currencies.
+For fiscal 2017 and beyond, we expect the number of contracts denominated in currencies other than the U.S. dollars to increase.